Mejri10/codewars-solutions/6-kyu/ascii-fun-#1:-x--shape/python/README.md

-This will probably be a little serie :)
+This will probably be a little series :)

 <div style="background-color:black;"><h2>X-Shape</h2></div>